oasis-roles/meta_standards/README.md

 ** When a single large role is doing many complicated tasks and cannot easily be broken into multiple roles, but the process proceeds in multiple related stages
-* Avoid calling the `package` module iteratively with the `{{ item }}` argument, as this is impressively more slow than calling it with the line `name: "{{ foo_packages | join(',') }}"`.
-The same can go for many other packages that can be given an entire list of items all at once.
+* Avoid calling the `package` module iteratively with the `{{ item }}` argument, as this is impressively more slow than calling it with the line `name: "{{ foo_packages }}"`.
+The same can go for many other modules that can be given an entire list of items all at once.

 Vars vs Defaults
 ----------------